twalmsley/pi-bare-metal/README.md

 .
 Test008 - A simple text terminal skeleton - gives a prompt and can display text on the HDMI and/or UART.
 Good for adding debug statements.

 .
 Test009 - Use SPI to set up the Gertboard DAC and ADC then constantly read values from the ADC.

+.
+Test010 - Tests the simple malloc and free routines.

+.
+Test011 - Exercises the merge sort function.